Heart valve disease, also called valvular heart disease, occurs when one or more of the heart’s valves do not function correctly.

 Valve problems may be congenital (present at birth) or acquired (appear later in life).

-If you have the following conditions, you may be at an increased risk of developing heart valve disease:
+Patients with certain conditions may be at an increased risk of developing heart valve disease:

 A healthy heart begins with healthy habits.
 Create balance and take charge of your heart health today.